top of page

 "The next generation won't fix a broken system by waiting to inherit it — we'll fix it by stepping up to change it."

-After completing his education, Roman joined a technology company improving efficiency and reducing costs in the legal sector.
-As a strategy and product analyst, he quality-checks products, conducts market research, and coordinates the sales and engineering teams.
-He serves on the Oxford Downtown Development Authority Economic Vitality committee.
+Before completing his studies, Roman helped startup founders raise capital.
+He also worked as a data analyst for a health insurance corporation.
+Following graduation, Roman joined a technology company working to improve efficiency and reduce costs in the legal sector.
+As a strategy and product analyst, he quality-checks products, conducts market research, and coordinates work between sales and engineering teams.

 IMG_7910.jpeg